Research and Publications

 The Institute on Aging faculty is composed of a multidisciplinary group of nationally and internationally recognized scholars.
 Substantive and theoretical perspectives are represented from such social science disciplines as psychology, sociology, political science, urban studies, economics, social work, speech communication, and public administration.

-IOA students study intentional communities for elders who identify as lesbian, gay, bisexual or transgender.
-(Kathleen Sullivan, doctoral candidate)
+- Intentional communities for elders who identify as lesbian, gay, bisexual or transgender.
+(Kathleen Sullivan, PhD)

 - State policy responses to manufactured home closures in Oregon.
 Mobile homes are an important form of affordable housing for many older persons.
 (Andree Tremoulet, PhD)

 - "Challenges, Experiences, and Future Directions of Senior Centers Serving the Portland Metropolitan Area."(Dissertation, Melissa L. Cannon, Ph.D.)